skumarvr/CQRS-Mediatr/readme.md

 6. Used the provided boiler plate as the base

 ### Execution steps
-1. Copy the folder 'Hipages-TechChallenge'
+1. Copy the contents to a folder 'TechChallenge'
-2. Ensure 'cert' folder is present in copied folder.
-If 'cert' folder is not present, please create the folder and copy a certificate file with the name 'cert-aspnetcore.pfx'.
-The password for the certificate should be 'hipages'
+2. Copy the certificate file to the 'cert' folder.
+   - Default settings - certificate file should be 'cert-aspnetcore.pfx' with password 'hipages'
+   - Custom settings - Update the docker file "docker-compose.override.yml" with the certificate name and password.
+     - ASPNETCORE_Kestrel__Certificates__Default__Path=/root/.dotnet/https/<certificate_file_name>
+     - ASPNETCORE_Kestrel__Certificates__Default__Password=<password_for_the_certificate>
 2. Within the folder execute
    - 'docker-compose up'
 3. In the browser, open 'https://localhost:8091/dashboard'.
 (Sometimes, page not found may error, give in a minute and click refresh)